Getting Started

 Delete a User

-If you wish to delete a user, use the DeleteMe mutation.
+To delete a user, use the DeleteMe mutation.
 Use the user's session token, mentioned in User Scoped Authentication.

 What URL Should I Be Using